samitpal/goProbe/README.md

 $ $GOPATH/bin/goProbe -config <*path to config file*> -exposition_type prometheus

 The json format is time series friendly in that the metrics contain a time field.
-It just needs a simple script to parse the data from the /metrics end point and push that to a time series database like graphite, influxdb etc.
+It just needs a simple script to parse the data from the /metrics end point and push that to a time series database like graphite, influxdb etc. Example push scripts are available at https://github.com/samitpal/goProbe-metric-push.

 Http probe json configs
 -------------------